 Premium receivables are included in the item in IFRS, but in Solvency II they are included in the best estimate.
-The calculation method for the premium reserve and the premium receivables in Solvency II was changed in 2019.
 Premiums due for payment after the balance-sheet date are thus measured in the premium reserve and consequently excluded from the assets side in the Solvency II balance sheet (see also section D.2).